aspose-words/Aspose.Words-Documentation/net/developer-guide/programming-with-documents/working-with-document/insert-and-append-documents/_index.md

 You can insert a document into a merge field during a mail merge operation.
 For example, a mail merge template can contain a merge field such as [Summary].
 But in the final document, you need to insert content obtained from another external document into this merge field.
 To achieve that, you will need to create a handler for the merge event.

-The following code example demonstrates how to create a handler for the merging event to use it later in the inserting process:
+The following code example shows how to create a handler for the merging event to use it later in the inserting process:

 {{< gist "aspose-words-gists" "eacc4fc7407a98d683f3084bb86d58f7" "Examples-DocsExamples-DocsExamples-Programming with Documents-Working with Document-Clone and combine documents-InsertDocumentAtMailMergeHandler.cs" >}}